ShaunHoward/eecs391_pr04/README.md

 Every 10 epsiodes, the agent will play 5 more evaluation episodes.
 These will determine the average cumulative reward of the agent.
 These values can be graphed with their associated episode count to reveal the learning rate of the agent by means of linear regression or a best fit line.

+The agent also employs the epsilon-greedy action selection strategy.
+What happens is that when a random double value is less than the given epsilon, a random target will be assigned to the current footman selected.
+If the value does not fit the part, the action that maximizes the Q-function will be chosen.
+This action should generally be chosen based on distance and health of both the footmen and their enemies.
+The closest enemy will be preferred to attack.

+After every evaluation mode is complete (every 15 episodes), the epsilon value will be decreased by 0.002.
+Once epsilon goes negative, it will simply be set to 0.
+This means that there will be no random selection with epsilon is 0.

 The agent has a Q-function that is based on the Russell and Norvig AI book.

 It calculates the next Q value like so: